opengaming/osgameclones/README.md

   - `name`: Name of the clone
   - `url`: URL of clone main page
   - `repo`: (optional) if the clone has an online code repository (e.g. GitHub), link here
   - `info`: free text, but try to use terms already used in the list.
+Should include code details.
 HTML is supported
   - `added`: (optional) date when this clone was first added.
 Newly added clones are highlighted
   - `media`: (optional) list of screenshots or videos for the clone
     - `image`: URL of an image to display, preferrably a thumbnail